fenago/intro-ruby/lab_guides/Lab_4.md

 Overview

-By the end of this chapter, you will be able to define and call your own methods for Ruby programs; set parameters for methods in Ruby; provide default values for a parameter in Ruby; implement methods in Ruby that return multiple values and write code using the built-in modules of Time
+By the end of this lab, you will be able to define and call your own methods for Ruby programs; set parameters for methods in Ruby; provide default values for a parameter in Ruby; implement methods in Ruby that return multiple values and write code using the built-in modules of Time